intelia-agility/ML_Specialization_UseCase1/README.md

 - **Spatial Features Analysis**: Examined spatial features like `pickup_community_area`, `pickup_latitude`, and `pickup_longitude`.
 Count plots and histograms were employed to explore these features, identifying popular areas for taxi pickups and potential hotspots.
 - **Observations**: Some community areas had significantly higher pickup frequencies, suggesting they were key hotspots.
 Latitude and longitude data highlighted the geographical concentration of taxi pickups in certain areas.

+Each step of our univariate analysis provided crucial insights into different aspects of taxi demand, laying a foundation for more detailed multivariate analysis and predictive modeling.
+The use of visualizations at each step enhanced our understanding of the data and helped in identifying key areas for focused analysis and strategy development.

 ##### Timestamp Conversion and Time Feature Extraction

 - **Extracting Time-Related Features**: Converted the `trip_start_timestamp` to datetime format and extracted various time-related features (year, month, day, hour, weekday, trip date, day of the week).
 This allowed for an in-depth analysis of taxi demand patterns over different time periods.

-##### Analysis of Taxi Demand Patterns

-- **Hourly Demand Analysis**: Clear pattern in taxi demand throughout the day, with peaks and troughs corresponding to typical urban commute times.
-- **Weekly Demand Analysis**: Consistent demand from Monday to Friday, with a noticeable peak on Fridays and a drop during weekends.
-- **Monthly Demand Analysis**: Steady demand from January through May, with a peak in June, followed by stabilization in subsequent months.

-##### Observations from Demand Pattern Analysis

-- **Hourly Demand Pattern**: Lowest demand in the early morning hours and peaked during late afternoon and early evening, aligning with common urban commute patterns.
-- **Weekly Demand Pattern**: Consistency in demand on weekdays, with a spike on Fridays, suggested a work-related commuting pattern.
-- **Monthly Demand Pattern**: The peak in June could be associated with seasonal factors like holidays or events.

-Each step of our univariate analysis provided crucial insights into different aspects of taxi demand, laying a foundation for more detailed multivariate analysis and predictive modeling.
-The use of visualizations at each step enhanced our understanding of the data and helped in identifying key areas for focused analysis and strategy development.

 ##### Bivariate Analysis

 In this section, we delve into Bivariate Analysis to explore the relationships between two distinct variables and their combined impact on taxi demand.
 This approach helps us understand the interactions and dependencies between various factors in our dataset.

 ##### Temporal Analysis

 ##### Hourly Taxi Demand